luau-lang/luau/docs/_posts/2022-02-28-luau-recap-february-2022.md

 We have introduced a syntax to provide default type values inside the type alias type parameter list.

-It is now possible to have type functions where the instantiation can omit some of the parameters.
+It is now possible to have type functions where the instantiation can omit some type arguments.

 You can provide concrete types: